 Save Electricity in the Kitchen: The Dishwasher

 - Wash by hand.
 If you have the luxury of owning a dishwasher, you might be reluctant to give it up.
 I get it!
 If saving electricity is your main goal, it might be a good option though.
 I’ve heard that handwashing dishes actually uses more water than a dishwasher, but I’m certain it would use significantly less electricity!
 If you aren’t letting the water run, it probably uses only a minimal amount of electricity to heat the water so is overall more energy efficient than using a dishwasher.
-If not using the dishwasher isn’t an option, here are my other tips that will definitely help you reduce electricity use in the kitchen.
+If not using the dishwasher isn’t an option, here are my other tips that will definitely help you reduce electricity use.

 - Use the eco mode if your dishwasher has one.
 The eco mode, or energy saving mode, can save 30% or more electricity compared to other modes, so it is definitely the best option for significant energy savings without any additional effort!

 - Run the dishwasher in off-peak times.
 If your electricity company charges different rates for electricity during different times of the day, only use your dishwasher during the off-peak times when they charge a lower rate.

 - Let dishes air dry.
 Instead of using the heat dry function of dishwasher, turn this function off and open the dishwasher door to let the dishes air dry.
 Air drying may also be part of the eco setting, so check your dishwasher manual for more info.

 - Don’t pre-rinse.
 Many newer dishwashers don’t require pre-rinsing.
 Simply scrape food off of the dishes before putting them in and save water, plus the electricity used to heat the water.

 - Only run full loads in the dishwasher.
 It uses the same electricity whether it is full or not, so make the most of the electricity used and wait until the dishwasher is completely full.

 How to Start Cleaning When You’re Overwhelmed By The Mess